 Chania Old Town

-The most famous part of the Old Town is the lively round waterfront along the Venetian harbour, which is full of small hotels, cafes, restaurants, tavernas and bars.
+The most famous part of the Old Town is the lively round waterfront along the Venetian harbour, which is full of small boutique hotels, cafes, restaurants, tavernas and bars.
 The Lighthouse at the end of the harbour is a landmark of Chania.

 Inside the "Old town" there are various districts.
-The Daliani district was a place where Turks used to live and the Dominican church of Saint Nicolas still remains.
+The Daliani district was a place where Turks used to live and the Dominican church of Saint Nicholas still remains.
 The Kasteli district used to be a noble district, where many mansions were located in the past.
 At the end of its central road, the "Sintrivani" square is located, where the gentlemen were gathered for coffee, walking or political conversation.
 Today this area is regarded as the entrance to the old town and it is full of cafes, restaurants and small bars.
-In that district it is also located the mosque of Hasan pasha.
+In that district it is also located the mosque of Hasan Pasha.
 The "Akti Kountourioti" is a place with local shops, where many young and older people gathered for entertainment in the bars and restaurants nearby.
 There is also the Topana district which is named that way because of the cannons (topia) that the Turks had placed there.